What Is Cataract?

 Traditionally, for more than 50 years, all incisions are made manually by surgeons with knives and sharp instruments inside the eye.
 It is followed by ultrasonic energy to aspirate and remove the cataract.
-Though the incision size is now a lot smaller (around 2.8 mm) than it used to be 50 years ago, certain aspects of manual phacoemulsification are performed with limited precision and still has room for human errors to occur which might cause vision loss.
+Though the incision size is now a lot smaller (around 2.8 mm) than it used to be 50 years ago, certain aspects of manual phacoemulsification are still performed with limited precision and still has room for human errors to occur which might cause vision loss.

-Shematic diagram of the standard manual cataract surgery.
+Schematic diagram of the standard manual cataract surgery.

 The surgeon uses a knife to make a corneal incision.
 A sharp micro-forcep enters the eye to tear the capsule surrounding the cataract (Capsulorrhexis).
 The cataract is then sculpted manually using higher ultrasound energy levels.
-A clear intraocular lens is implanted inside the capsular bag to correct vision of patient after surgery.
+A clear intraocular lens is implanted to the capsular bag to correct vision of patient after surgery.

-Advanced Cataract Surgery – 100% Bladeless Femtosecond Laser Cataract Surgery& Computer-Guided Intraocular Lens Implants
+Advanced Cataract Surgery – 100% Bladeless Femtosecond Laser Cataract Surgery & Computer-Guided Intraocular Lens Implants

 Uniqueness of Advanced Cataract Surgery